mulesoft-assets/template-sap2sfdc-customer-migration/README.md

 # Use Case <a name="usecase"/>
 Use this template if would like to sync Customers from SAP to Salesforce Accounts in manner one time synchronization hitting the Http endpoint
-			Inboud SAP endpoint retrieves all Accounts in SAP using standard BAPI  **BAPI_CUSTOMER_GETLIST** and transforms them to Salesforce Accounts
+			SAP connector retrieves all Customers in SAP using standard BAPI  **BAPI_CUSTOMER_GETLIST** and transforms them to Salesforce Accounts

 # Considerations <a name="considerations"/>